Taxation in Russia: Federal taxes

-Tax on mineral resource extraction is the second largest source of federal revenue regulated by the Code; most of it is paid by oil companies.
+Tax on mineral extraction is the second largest source of federal revenue regulated by the Code; most of it is paid by oil companies.
 Tax rates for oil (per metric ton) are set by the government; its formula refers to world market prices (same for all domestic producers) and a "depletion factor", specific to each oil field.
 The latter has been regularly criticized as a source of corruption and unfair competitive advantage.
-New oil fields in Sakha, Irkutsk Oblast, Krasnoyarsk Krai are exempt from MRET altogether.
+New developments may be exempt for a time, companies extracting nickel, copper, and platinum-group metals in the Krasnoyarsk region were given a rate set at zero from 1 January 2026 to 1 January 2038.

 Rates for other mineral resources are set in the Code as a fixed percentage of their market value (from 3.8 percent for potassium salts to 17.5 percent for gas condensate) or, in case of natural gas, at a fixed amount per unit volume.
 The tax is paid monthly based on physically extracted tonnage, not sales.
 A related but separate Water tax is paid by organizations physically extracting surface or subterranean fresh water, as well as by hydroelectric powerplants and timber rafting loggers.

+From 1 January 2024 exported crude and processed oil was added into the MET regime as export duty fell to zero.